 VIII.
 To determine body mass index (BMI) and comorbidity burden in patients with operable breast cancer five or more years after diagnosis.

 IX.
 To determine whether there is a relationship between late relapse and BMI at diagnosis and at 5 years after diagnosis, and whether BMI-associated inflammatory and/or metabolic biomarkers are associated with early and late recurrence.

-OUTLINE: This is a multicenter, partially randomized study.
-Patients are assigned to 1 of 3 treatment groups based on their risk of distant recurrence determined by Oncotype DX Breast Cancer Assay.
+OUTLINE: This is a partially randomized study.
+Patients are assigned to 1 of 3 treatment groups.

 Patients in all groups who have had breast-conservation surgery are also treated with radiotherapy.
 Radiotherapy should begin within 4 weeks of registration for patients receiving hormonal therapy alone or within 8 weeks after completion of chemotherapy.
 Patients participating in National Surgical Adjuvant Breast and Bowel Project (NSABP) and/or Radiation Therapy Oncology Group (RTOG) partial irradiation trial(s) may receive partial breast radiation.